 Your guide to understanding LifeCare®.

-Since LifeCare® is only offered by select communities — and Brandon Wilde is the only community in the Augusta area to offer LifeCare — there can be a lot of questions about it.
+Since LifeCare® is only offered by select communities — and Brandon Wilde is the only community in the Augusta and greater Central Savannah River Area (CSRA) to offer LifeCare — there can be a lot of questions about it.
 What are the financial planning benefits?
 What is covered by the costs?
 How does it work with the rest of your retirement planning?

 LifeCare Community